rojo-rbx/rokit/README.md

 ### Windows

-1. Download and unzip `rokit.exe` from the [latest release][latest-release] page.
+- Download and run `rokit.exe` from the [latest release][latest-release] page - this will automatically install Rokit.
-2. Open a terminal, change directory to where you downloaded Rokit, and run `./rokit.exe self-install`.

 ### Other